raeeszaman44/smart-baby-cradle-and-monitoring-system/README.md

+👶 Smart Baby Cradle and Monitoring System

 An IoT-based baby care system designed to automate monitoring and ensure the safety and well-being of infants.
 This project provides a convenient and efficient solution for baby care, utilizing a range of sensors, microcontrollers, and communication modules.

-🔑 Key Features:
+🔑 Key Features

-🛏️ Cradle Movement & Cry Detection:
+🛏️ Cradle Movement & Cry Detection

-Automatically swings the cradle and alerts caregivers via the Blynk app when the baby cries.
+- Automatically swings the cradle and alerts caregivers via the Blynk app when the baby cries.

-🚨 Urine Detection:
+🚨 Urine Detection

-Rain sensor triggers a 10-second buzzer alarm and notifies caregivers if moisture is detected.
+- Rain sensor triggers a 10-second buzzer alarm and notifies caregivers if moisture is detected.

-🌡️ Temperature Control:
+🌡️ Temperature Control

-Automatically controls a fan based on room temperature, turning it on above 25°C and off below 25°C.
+- Automatically controls a fan based on room temperature, turning it on above 25°C and off below 25°C.

-📲 Mobile App Integration:
+📲 Mobile App Integration

-Displays temperature and humidity readings, controls LED lights, and sends notifications for cry and urine detection.
+- Displays temperature and humidity readings, controls LED lights, and sends notifications for cry and urine detection.

-🔧 Components Used:
+🔧 Components Used

-📡 Sensors:
+📡 Sensors

+- Rain Sensor
-Rain Sensor, Temperature & Humidity Sensors (DHT-11, LM-35), Mic Sensor (LM-393)
+- Temperature & Humidity Sensors (DHT-11, LM-35)
+- Mic Sensor (LM-393)

-🖥️ Microcontroller:
+🖥️ Microcontroller

-Arduino UNO R3
+- Arduino UNO R3

-📦 Others:
+📦 Others

-Buzzer, Mini Fan, Servo Motor, ESP8266/USB Serial Module, Breadboard, Jumper Wires, LED Light, Baby Cradle

-📌 Conclusion:
+- Buzzer
+- Mini Fan
+- Servo Motor
+- ESP8266/USB Serial Module
+- Breadboard
+- Jumper Wires
+- LED Light
+- Baby Cradle

+ 📌Conclusion

 The Smart Baby Cradle and Monitoring System enhances infant care by providing timely responses and continuous monitoring.
 With its reliable sensor network and user-friendly mobile interface, this system offers peace of mind to caregivers and ensures the well-being of the baby.